 Brian and I were working up this steep approach and I felt pretty cocky because I was able to keep up with him.
 Then he turned, smiled, and kicked it in.
 I struggled to keep up for about 10 minutes until I blew up … there was no way.
 I was completely put in my place as a poser and humbled forever.
 When we compared VO2 maxes later, his was 40% greater than mine.

 Brian was overall, the best athlete I’ve worked with.
-Not only an elite-level endurance athlete, he was also a beast in the gym with great (not excellent) movement.
+Not only an elite-level endurance athlete, but he was also a beast in the gym with great (not excellent) movement.
 His gym nickname was “mutant.”
-Once I saw him on a whim, at 48 years old, L-sit climb and 18 foot rope up and down 3 times, no sweat.
+Once I saw him on a whim, at 48 years old, L-sit climb and 18-foot rope up and down 3 times, no sweat.